MINI Paceman (2013-2016) Review

 It’s very awkward climbing into the rear, as the front seats get in the way, and the roofline drops down.
 And, while it has more space back there than a MINI hatch, that’s not saying much.

 There is at least some semblance of legroom, particularly if those in the front don’t mind sliding their seats forward, while headroom isn’t bad despite the coupe kink to the roof.
 But it’s far from spacious and still not competitive with a regular hot hatchback.
 The rear seats are quite cool, though.
-There’s only two of them, and each is shaped like a mini bucket seat, giving more side support and better comfort.
+There are only two of them, and each is shaped like a mini bucket seat, giving more side support and better comfort.

-The boot grows significantly over a regular MINI, to 330 litres with the seats up.
+The boot grows significantly over a regular MINI to 330 litres with the seats up.
 The space is nice and deep (good job, given the rake of the rear screen), although it’s a shame the opening is so narrow – blame those big rear lights eating into the space.
 Folding the seats down extends it to 1080 litres: not massive, but usefully larger than a normal MINI.

 MINI made a big deal of its central rail system in the cabin at launch.
 This stretches front to rear, and lets occupants clip on things such as cupholders and sunglasses holders, and move them front to rear.
-It’s not particularly practical and owners are unlikely to find it useful.
+It’s not particularly practical, and owners are unlikely to find it useful.

 We don’t like the handbrake.
 It’s an inverse L-shaped lever, with the button underneath, and it’s awkward and heavy to use and release.
 It’s meant to be space-saving, but doesn’t actually save that much room.
 A regular handbrake would be much more practical.
+And if you buy a car with a central armrest fitted, you'll mash your fingers when pulling the handbrake up.

 The MINI Paceman dimensions are 4109mm long, 1996mm wide and 1518mm tall.